 During the Year, the Board has reviewed, through the Risk Management Committee, the Group's risk management and internal control system as well as the adequacy of resources, qualifications and experience, training programmes and budget of the Group's accounting, internal audit and financial reporting functions.
 The risk management and internal control systems are reviewed once every financial year.
-The Board has reviewed the effectiveness of the risk management and internal control systems and internal control systems and considers them effective and adequate.
+The Board has reviewed the effectiveness of the risk management and internal control systems are reviewed and adequate.
 The Board is not aware of any significant issues that would have had an adverse impact on the effectiveness and adequacy of the risk management and internal control system during the Year.